ibrdtn/docker-ci/README.md

 ## Slave Set-up for ARM binaries ##

-Each slave must have binfmt support installed.
+Each slave must have binfmt support and qemu user binaries installed.

 ```
-apt-get install binfmt-support
+apt-get install binfmt-support qemu-user-static
 ```

 Add this line to '/etc/rc.local'.